AnoNet: How it works

 It is impossible on the Internet to communicate with another host without knowing its IP address.
 Thus, the anoNet realizes that you will be known to your peer, along with the subnet mask used for communicating with them.
 A routing protocol, BGP, allows any node to advertise any routes they like, and this seemingly chaotic method is what provides users with anonymity.
 Once a node advertises a new route, it is hard for anyone else to determine if it is a route to another machine in another country via VPN, or just a dummy interface on that users machine.

 It is possible that certain analysis could be used to determine if the subnet was remote (as in another country), or local (as in either a dummy interface, or a machine connected via Ethernet.)
 These include TCP timestamps, ping times, OS identification, user agents, and traffic analysis.
 Most of these are mitigable through action on the users' part.

 Scaling

 There are 65536 ASNs available in BGP v4.
 Long before anoNet reaches that number of routers the network will have to be split into OSPF clouds, or switched to a completely different routing protocol or alter the BGP protocol to use a 32bit integer for ASNs, like the rest of the Internet will do, since 32-bit AS numbers now are standardised.

 There are also only 65536 /24 subnets in the 21.0.0.0/8 subnet.
 This would be easier to overcome by adding a new unused /8 subnet if there were any.

-Allocated Subnets

-Below is the list of allocated IPv4 and IPv6 subnets as of 4 March 2020.